CodingAbdullah/DALLE2-Bestie/README.md

 #### `Tech`

 The site uses several technologies and tools.
-As the project completes, more will be added to this section :
+As the project completes, more will be added to this section:

 - [**OpenAI**] - API services are provided by them, validated through the use of keys
 - [**NodeJS**] - Back-end developement, spinning up that Node server for communication